 Attentive and Aware

 Helicopters require a pilot that pays attention to multiple details while being able to evaluate the conditions at any given moment.
 As a result, pilots must have solid situational awareness.
-This means that they need to be actively conscious of the helicopter’s systems, the outside environmental conditions, the helicopter’s spatial position, and time while in the air.
+This means that they need to be actively conscious of the helicopter’s systems, outside environmental conditions, helicopter’s spatial position, and time while in the air.
 Losing sight of any component of situational awareness can quickly lead to disaster should the pilot go off course or encounter unexpected obstructions or adverse weather.
 Being attentive are aware are important characteristics of a helicopter pilot.